szeness/BlackJackLAc/README.md

-not all rules is 100%.

-Double came to it aswell, works fine.
+not all rules is 100% right, I wasnt aware of them exactly and Double came to it aswell with not exact rules, works fine.